Thank you for filling in the form.

 While it is critical to effectively seals gaps at the top and along the sides of the dock opening using a dock seal or shelter, don’t forget the “fourth side” – the bottom.
 Gaps typically exist below and around the dock leveler and bumpers, and present stubborn challenges for sealing out contaminants.
 Installing an under-leveler pit seal provides a barrier against dirt and rodents, in addition to reducing energy loss.
 Inside the facility, lip corner seals, filler pads and other components help fill tough-to-seal gaps where the dock enclosure, leveler, and bumpers all meet.

-The gold standard in environmental protection of dock openings, vertical levelers differ from pit-style levelers in that they allow the loading dock door to close directly onto the pit floor, minimizing outside air (and pest) infiltration.
+Vertical storing dock levelers differ from pit-style levelers in that they allow the loading dock door to close directly onto the pit floor, minimizing outside air (and pest) infiltration.
 This configuration also allows trailer doors to be opened inside the facility, which further enhances environmental and product control inside the loading dock area.

-Food facility managers looking to keep their buildings clean can’t neglect the loading dock.
-Using a system of products including the right dock seal or shelter, an under-leveler seal and a vertical leveler, a complete seal can be achieved.
+Warehouse managers looking to keep their buildings clean and improve energy efficiency can’t neglect the loading dock.
+Using a system of products such as the appropriate dock seal or shelter, an under-leveler seal combined with a vertical leveler, then a complete seal can be achieved.
 This tight seal keeps the wind, rain, dust, bugs, and pests outside and valuable conditioned air inside.
-It’s critical to consult a reputable loading dock equipment provider who is trained to provide expert environmental control analysis and recommend the most effective system of product solutions.
+Arbon Equipment is your expert loading dock equipment provider.
+Our local representatives are trained to provide warehouse energy efficiency assessments at your loading dock and throughout your facility and recommend the most effective product solutions.

 Industrial Door Energy Efficiency Assessment